r1pk/network-monitor/README.md

 ## Installation

-In order for the application to work properly, the [Ookla SpeedTest CLI](https://www.speedtest.net/apps/cli) application must be installed on your operating system.
-The installation process is described on the manufacturer's website for this software.
+In order for the application to work properly, the [Ookla SpeedTest CLI](https://www.speedtest.net/apps/cli) application must be installed on your system.
+Installation process is described at [Ookla SpeedTest CLI page](https://www.speedtest.net/apps/cli).

 Use the [NPM](https://www.npmjs.com/) package manager to install all required application dependencies.